OFAC Crypto Sanctions Compliance: Strict Liability and the Tornado Cash Lesson (2026)

 OFAC Crypto Sanctions Compliance: Strict Liability and the Tornado Cash Lesson

-- OFAC is strict-liability: civil exposure can attach without knowledge that a counterparty/address was sanctioned (US-scope persons).
+- OFAC generally enforces US sanctions on a strict-liability basis: civil exposure can attach without knowledge that a counterparty or address was sanctioned.

-- OFAC has listed digital-currency addresses on the SDN List since 2018 ("Digital Currency Addresses" field, blockchain-tagged) — but listings are not exhaustive → screen for exposure/association, not only direct matches.
+- OFAC has listed digital-currency addresses on the SDN List since 2018, in a "Digital Currency Addresses" field tagged by blockchain.
+Those listings are not exhaustive, so screening looks for exposure and association, not only direct matches.

-- Tornado Cash: designated 2022 → Van Loon v.
-Treasury (5th Cir., 26 Nov 2024): OFAC exceeded authority (immutable smart contracts not blockable "property") → OFAC removed it from the SDN List on 21 Mar 2025.
-Not currently OFAC-sanctioned.
+- Tornado Cash was designated in 2022.
+In Van Loon v.
+Treasury (5th Cir., 26 Nov 2024) the court held OFAC exceeded its authority because immutable smart contracts are not blockable "property", and OFAC removed Tornado Cash from the SDN List on 21 March 2025.
+It is not currently OFAC-sanctioned.

-- The delisting is narrow — not a general clearance of mixers; separate criminal proceedings against individuals are independent of the sanctions question.
+- That delisting is narrow.
+It is not a general clearance of mixers, and separate criminal proceedings against individuals connected to the protocol have proceeded independently of the sanctions question.

-- Designations and case law change — confirm current status, distinguish sanctions from criminal matters.
+- Designations and case law change.
+Confirm the current status of any party, and keep sanctions status distinct from criminal matters.

 Strict liability is the core risk

-OFAC generally enforces US sanctions on a strict-liability basis: a person within scope can face civil liability for a prohibited transaction even without knowledge or reason to know the counterparty/address was sanctioned.
+OFAC generally enforces US sanctions on a strict-liability basis: a person within scope can face civil liability for a prohibited transaction even without knowledge or reason to know the counterparty or address was sanctioned.
 For crypto, receiving from or sending to a sanctioned address can create exposure regardless of intent.
-That is why screening is essential, not optional — but the precise scope/application is a sanctions-counsel question, not a generic assumption.
+That is why screening is essential rather than optional, though the precise scope and application are a sanctions-counsel question, not a generic assumption.

-Since 2018 OFAC adds digital-currency addresses to SDN List entries (a "Digital Currency Addresses" field, blockchain-tagged e.g. XBT/ETH/XMR).
-Critically, OFAC's crypto listings are not exhaustive — a sanctioned actor may control additional, undesignated wallets — so compliance generally requires screening for exposure and association with sanctioned activity, not only direct matches to listed addresses.
+Since 2018, OFAC has added digital-currency addresses to SDN List entries, in a "Digital Currency Addresses" field tagged by blockchain (for example XBT, ETH or XMR).
+Critically, OFAC's crypto listings are not exhaustive: a sanctioned actor may control additional, undesignated wallets.
+Compliance therefore generally requires screening for exposure and association with sanctioned activity, not only direct matches to listed addresses.

 The Tornado Cash lesson